yhagio/tutorialedge.net/content/artificial-intelligence/breadth-first-search-java.md

 # Our Breadth First Search Class

-<p>In this tutorial I will be implementing the breadth first searching algorithm as a class as this makes it far easier to swap in and out different graph traversal algorithms later on.</p>
+In this tutorial I will be implementing the breadth first searching algorithm as a class as this makes it far easier to swap in and out different graph traversal algorithms later on.

 ```java
 import java.util.ArrayList;